What to Consider Before Saying ‘I Do’

 Considerations which seem very simple (because they are so fundamental to marriage), but which are critical in deciding whether to marry a person are:

 A Beloved Child: Is the person a beloved son or daughter of their parents?
-Is the person a beloved child of God and fundamentally aware of that?
+Is the person a beloved child of God and deeply aware of that?
+Does the person desire to continue to be a beloved child of their parents?
+Does the person desire to continue to be a beloved child of God?

-When considering the above, it is easy to unintentionally overlook the word “beloved” and to ask questions such as “does the person desire to be a spouse/parent”?
+When considering the above, it is easy to unintentionally overlook the word “beloved” and to ask questions such as “does the person desire to be a spouse/parent?”.

-These are very different questions that provide very different answers.
+These are very different questions.

-Many a broken marriage and many a broken heart could have been saved if we earnestly sought answers to these questions.
+I believe that many a broken marriage and many a broken heart could have been saved if we earnestly sought answers to these questions.

 The word “beloved” means “dearly loved”.